ChatFAQ/ChatFAQ/doc/source/modules/configuration/index.md

 - **section_index_col**: The index of the column that contains the section of the knowledge item.
 - **role_index_col**: The index of the column that contains the role of the knowledge item.
 - **page_number_index_col**: The index of the column that contains the page number of the knowledge item.
+- **source_index_col**: The index of the column that coontains the original document of the knowledge item.

 #### PDF and URL parsing options